QGEP/docs/en/user-guide/layerexplanations/overview.rst

 The idea is, to support with the wizard the digitizing, so that 95% of the manholes and channels can be collected on the general-tab of the feature attribute-window, that means with as few mouse clicks as possible.

 **QGEP wizard**
-To use the wizard is recommended for digitizing reaches because it supports snapping and connecting to the nodes preferred to the reaches.
+To use the wizard (:ref:`Digitizing-Wastewater-Structures`) is recommended for digitizing reaches because it supports snapping and connecting to the nodes preferred to the reaches.
 If you use the QGIS - Add line feature - tool you can not select and pick the nodes as easy.